imchrm/AshLogigz/README.md

-Logigz is game prototype based on ECS (Entity Component System).
+Logigz is prototype of tiles shifting game that based on ECS (Entity Component System).
-ECS was realized by Ash library.
+ECS was realized by Ash (ECS) library.